 An application is deployed in two different environments, with ten application instances in each.
 One environment is experimental and gets more errors than the other.
 But the instances that are in the same environment should get approximately the same number of errors.

-You can set an alert notification for when an instance starts getting more errors than the other instances in the same environment.
+You can set a notification for when an instance starts getting more errors than the other instances in the same environment.
 Also, you can set a notification for when the two environments start to have the same number of errors as each other.

 The number of logged in users for a company is about the same for each of four applications, but varies significantly by each of the three time zones the company operates in.